 Randy’s 30+ year communication career launched with film and television production, including a stint as editor for Mr. Rogers Neighborhood.
 As a producer/director/editor, his documentary productions have garnered more than 30 awards.
 In the mid-90s, he transitioned into marketing and public relations support for businesses and nonprofits.

-Today, Randy Strothman & Associates is a boutique marketing consulting firm which draws from a hand-picked talent pool of his Associates in Pittsburgh to deliver marketing plans, branding and identities, traditional and Internet marketing and advertising, fundraising, and public relations.
+Today, Randy Strothman & Associates is a boutique marketing consulting firm which draws from a hand-picked talent pool of his Associates in Pittsburgh.
+They deliver custom marketing plans, branding and identities, traditional and digital marketing, fundraising, and public relations solutions.
 Randy and his Associates have successfully launched 6 businesses for clients in the Pittsburgh region.

 Most recently Randy has been producing client websites with social media components.
 He also administers several social media accounts and online ad campaigns, and blogs regularly in a very visual style.